jcoglan/restore/README.markdown

 ### Storage backends

-reStore supports pluggable storage backends, and comes with three implementations out of the box:
+reStore supports pluggable storage backends, and comes with two implementations out of the box:

-* `reStore.File` - Stores each user's entire data set in a single JSON file on disk.
-All stored data is base64-encoded.
-Suitable for holding small amounts of data, and must only be run using a single server process.
 * `reStore.FileTree` - Uses the filesystem hierarchy and stores each item in its own individual file.
 Content and metadata are stored in separate files so the content does not need base64-encoding and can be hand-edited.
 Must only be run